OanaGaskey/Advanced-Lane-Detection/README.md

 ![undistorted_chessboard](output_images/undistorted_chessboard.JPG)

 The result of the camera calibration technique is visible when comparing these pictures.
-While on the chessboard picture the distorsion is more obvious, for the road picture it's more subtile.
-Nevertheless,  undistorted pictured would lead to an incorrect road curvature calculation.
+While on the chessboard picture the distortion is more obvious, on the road picture it's more subtle.
+Nevertheless,  an undistorted picture would lead to an incorrect road curvature calculation.

 ![undistorted_road](output_images/undistorted_road.JPG)